 In this article, I will explain the ins and outs of OBS audio management at a level that most do not even know as possible.
-Using this method, you will be able to listen to music on Twitch that has been processed by a VST filter yourself, and even control what audio sources are utilized in separate scenes.
+Using this method, you will be able to listen to music on Twitch without it going to stream.
+A a bonus, it can also be processed by a VST filter, and even control what audio sources are utilized in separate scenes.

 If you’re anything like me, this will have you giddy in your seat in anticipation.
 I’m always looking for ways to get the most out of my tools, and anything that increases my control over them is a welcome addition.
 The best part about this is that you do not need anything else other than OBS Studio or Streamlabs OBS itself and Windows 10 1903 or later.

 Before you get too excited, I will note that this method of managing your audio using OBS does come with some inherent drawbacks.
 I will do my best to explain how these drawbacks will affect you, but it honestly isn’t all that bad for what you get out of the end result.